Stokes' warning 'absolutely' heard - Connor

 More than 150,000 tickets have been sold for the matches at Edgbaston, meaning the Games will have a higher average attendance than any other global women's cricket tournament.

-Though Connor admitted she was "50-50" on whether cricket will succeed in its push to be included in the 2028 Olympics in Los Angeles, she believes the success of the Commonwealths will boost the bid.
+Connor admitted she was "50-50" on whether cricket will succeed in its push to be included in the 2028 Olympics in Los Angeles, but does believe the success of the Commonwealths will boost the bid.

 "Viewing figures, ticket sales and momentum around women's sport will paint a favourable picture," she said.